RickStrahl/Westwind.Globalization/DownloadableAssets/Readme.md

 ### What it Does
 The zip file copies a sample page and resources:

-* `Pages/ResourceTest.aspx`
+* `Pages/ResourceTest.cshtml`
 * Copies several Resource files into `Properties` folder

+In order to use these:

+* Unzip the files into the project root
+* Recompile your project
+* Start the Localization UI
+* Import Export Resx
+* Import Resources
+* Navigate to /ResourceTest

 ### Using the Sample
-The best way to check this out is to
+The best way to check this out is to navigate to the `/ResourceTest` in your application.